-SKILLS PERMITTED SKILLS NOT PERMITTED Round-off (neutral skill) Front handspring Back handspring Cartwheel, 1 or 2 hands (front skill) Step-outs allowed except on the last skill of a completed pass Front fly-spring Front or back rolls Limbering skills Walkovers Tinsicas Somis At this level, athletes MUST rebound out of a roundoff and/or a handspring at the end of a completed pass.
+SKILLS PERMITTED SKILLS NOT PERMITTED Round-off (neutral skill) Front or back rolls 2.
+Front handspring 2.
+Limbering skills 3.
+Back handspring 3.
+Walkovers 4.
+Cartwheel, 1 or 2 hands (front skill) 4.
+Tinsicas 5.
+Step-outs allowed except on the last skill of a completed pass 5.
+Somis 6.
+Front fly-spring At this level, athletes MUST rebound out of a roundoff and/or a handspring at the end of a completed pass.